martsberger/django-pivot/Readme.rst

 >>> pivot_table = pivot(ShirtSales, ['region', 'gender'], 'shipped', 'units')

-To change the way the row keys are displayed, a display_transform function can be passed to the pivot function. display_transform is a function that takes a string and returns a string.
+To change the way the row keys are displayed, a display_transform function can be passed to the pivot function. display_transform is a function that takes an object and returns a string.
 For example, instead of getting the results with North, East, South, and West for the regions you want them all lower cased, you can do the following

 >>> def lowercase(s):
 >>>     return s.lower()
 >>> pivot_table = pivot(ShirtSales, 'region', 'shipped', 'units', display_transform=lowercase)

+The display_transform option is also useful if your column attribute is not a hashable type.
+Since it will be used as a key in a dictionary, you need to do something to make it hashable, for example converting it to its string representation:

+>>> pivot_table = pivot(ShirtSales, 'region', 'shipped', 'units', display_transform=str)

 If there are no records in the original data table for a particular cell in the pivot result, SQL will return NULL and this gets translated to None in python.
 If you want to get zero, or